collocations.org

 go through, look through, read through, sift through

-The catalogue has full notes on each artist.
+The booklet has full notes on each artist.

 PHRASES